3D contribution graph

 Operational surfaces

-Real Tokcat screenshots show the daily cost view, the 2D and 3D contribution graphs, and the settings panel used to tune the menubar behavior.
+Real Tokcat screenshots show the daily cost view, the 2D stacked chart, 3D contribution graph, and the settings panel used to tune the menubar behavior.

 Interactive tile terrain with cost and token totals visible at a glance.